 In the name of freedom, today feels a fitting day to re-introduce myself.
 My name is Brittany but the artist in my heart and the voice I've found is BriJoRae’.

-I’ve loved the earth as long as I can remember and tend to think it may have something to do with being born in Colorado… a place that has ALWAYS called to me, sung to me... the wide open valleys at the base of enormous mountains... the hills and rivers that sing songs as they move so quickly and precisely, with a peaceful rhythm all their own.
-I’m constantly drawn back to this land, to capture it's beauty with both my spirit and my camera… it is home.
+I’ve loved the earth as long as I can remember and tend to think it may have something to do with being born in Colorado… a place that has ALWAYS called to me... sang to me... the wide open valleys at the base of enormous mountains... the hills and rivers that sing songs as they move so quickly and precisely, with a peaceful rhythm all their own.
+I’m constantly drawn back to this land, to capture its beauty with both my spirit and my camera… it is home.

 And so is Kansas, right next door... the place I was raised.
-Where I went to school, learned my favorite sport, started a business and have connected with the hearts and minds of soooo many people... one of which being my best friend.
+Where I went to school, learned my favorite sport, started a business, and have connected with the hearts and minds of so many people... one of which being my best friend.

 And then one day, I missed home, my people... so I turned back... not yet aware, of what I know now.

 One of the most profound gifts I was given during this journey, was the practice of silencing the mind so you can better choose what to fill it with.

 When I left, I hadn't known that for years, my mind has been a place of chaos, fear, and anxiety.
 I wasn't only working to help others but to help myself feel like a better person, which meant I was tackling darkness in others without the ability to fight my own... and I was left wide open to attack while lacking the focus to slay my own demons.